Campeonato Brasileiro Série D

-The Campeonato Brasileiro Série D (English: Brazilian Championship Serie D) is the fourth division of the Brazilian football league system, and was announced by the Brazilian Football Confederation (CBF) on April 9, 2008.
+The Campeonato Brasileiro Série D (English: Brazilian Championship Serie D), commonly known as the Série D or the Brazilian Série D to distinguish it from the Italian Serie D, is the fourth division of the Brazilian football league system, and was announced by the Brazilian Football Confederation (CBF) on 9 April 2008.
 The Campeonato Brasileiro Série D was formed from the split of the Série C, keeping its best 20 clubs and playing double round robin as does the top three divisions.
 The Série D keeps the same format of the older Série C, but with participation limited to 40 clubs recognized by the state federation.
-In 2016 the Série D was expanded to 68 clubs, but in 2022 it will be reduced to 64 clubs.
+In 2016 the Série D was expanded to 68 clubs, but in 2022 it was reduced to 64 clubs.

+The Série D format is a mixed system: the 64 clubs are divided in 8 groups organized regionally, playing in a round-robin format.
+The top teams qualify for playoffs and clubs that reach the semi-finals are promoted to Série C. Clubs qualify for the Série D by their performance at state championships — spots are given to the top clubs on those leagues that aren't at Série A, B or C — at state cups or relegation from Série C.

 Champions of Série D

 The following table shows the winners and runners-up of the Série D tournaments played since its beginning in 2009, according to the Brazilian Football Confederation: